BhatiaDivtej/Operating-System-Resources/README.md

-# Operating Systems Learning Repository
+# Operating Systems Learning Material

 Welcome to the Operating Systems Learning Repository!
 This repository contains a collection of tasks that can help you enhance your understanding of Operating Systems and Linux.
 Feel free to explore the tasks and try to complete them to get hands-on learning experience about OS.